Risk II

 Risk II is a video game version of the board game Risk, developed by Deep Red Games and published by Hasbro Interactive under the MicroProse label.
 It's a sequel to the 1996 version of Risk.

 In addition to the classic board game style of play, Risk II introduced new modes including a single-player tournament and a brand new concept called SameTime, in which turns are taken simultaneously by all players.
 Up to eight players can play, in any combination of human and computer opponents (as long as at least one player is human).
 Available computer opponents are an assortment of mostly 18th and 19th century generals: Campbell, Mackenzie, Marmont, Barbacena, D'Erlon, Maransin, Solignac, Sherbrooke, Aubert, Spencer, Taupin, Freire, Vauban, Baird, Bonaparte and Wellington.
 Each computer opponent has a different style of attack and a different reliability in honoring alliances.

 Game Types

 Classic Risk

 Classic style employs the standard rules of Risk (depending on version, see below), which is one attack move at a time from one location.
-In this game type, you can attack as many times as you like, and may move through multiple territories with one army, although at least one unit has to be left in any territory you capture.
-You may also retreat from an attack and move units from one territory to a bordering territory at the end of your attack turn.
+In this game type, a player can attack as many times as he likes, and may move through multiple territories with one army, although at least one unit has to stay in every territory he controls.
+The player also has the option to retreat from an attack and move units from one territory to a bordering territory at the end of his attack phase.